SBaldwin-Git/Cafe-Website/README.md

 - JavaScript
 - Webpack

+# Learning Outcomes

+- Introduction to Webpack
+- JavaScript modules
+- Managing a project directory
+- Creating a website almost entirely using JavaScript

 # The Odin Project

 I created this website as part of The Odin Project Fullstack JavaScript course in order to learn about Webpack and put into practise creating webpages using modules.